indy39910/MinimaiDX/README.md

 Features
 - Adaptable to various sized tabets
-- Minimal hardware needed (no pcbs)
+- Minimal hardware needed (no pcbs needed)
 - Very cheap to make
 - No screws required at all
-- Filament is used as hinges
+- Cut filament is used as hinges

 Material list
 - 30 AWG wire